jaimearanaz/AxaTest/README.md

 This is a basic tecnhique where every actor receives during its initialization the other actors they need to perform its responsability, instead of create them by its own.
 Besides this, these elements **depend always on protocols or interfaces**, instead of a particular element.

 When a new View (usually a `UIViewController`) is going to be presented, it triggers the injection process through a method called `inject(withSegue:)`.
 The associated View Model and the needed use cases and respositories are instantiated and assignated to each other.
-This process is always managed by a class suffixed with `DI` (standing for "Dependecy Injection").
+This process is always managed by a class named with `DI` suffix.

 ## Navigation

 The app navigation is primary based in the use of **scenes in a storyboard**, and the defined **segues** to represent the avialable transitions between these scenes.

 The View Model defines an observable enumerated property named `transitionTo`, whose values correspond to the **same segues** declared in the storyboard for this scene.
 When `transitionTo` changes, the subscribed View reacts to this change and starts the navigation process.
-Every scene has an associated file suffixed as `Router` with the methods `route(transitionTo:)` and `prepare(forSegue:)` that trigger the injection process just before the next `UIViewController` is fully loaded.
+Every scene has an associated file named with the suffix `Router` with the methods `route(transitionTo:)` and `prepare(forSegue:)` that trigger the injection process just before the next `UIViewController` is fully loaded.

 ## Third party libraries